NuggMD

 Before you can infuse the sugar, you’ll need to make a tincture using the decarbed weed.

 1. Place the cannabis into a mason jar.
-Make sure there is space for the alcohol.
+Ensure there is sufficient space for the alcohol.

 2. Fill the jar with high-proof alcohol.
 You’ll want to cover the flower material and then some.
 An eighth ounce of dry cannabis flower will need anywhere from 1-2 cups of alcohol.
 The ratio you use will affect the potency of the final product.